Here are the top Institutional holders of American Water Works Company Inc. (AWK) shares

 American Water Works Company Inc. (AWK): Who are the competitors?

-The company’s main competitors (and peers) include Essential Utilities Inc. (WTRG) that is trading -10.73% down over the past 12 months and American States Water Company (AWR) that is -1.74% lower over the same period.
-California Water Service Group (CWT) is -4.83% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Essential Utilities Inc. (WTRG) that is trading -7.14% down over the past 12 months and American States Water Company (AWR) that is 4.04% higher over the same period.
+California Water Service Group (CWT) is -0.54% down on the 1-year trading charts.